prBigData/documentation/source/installation.rst

 Github Fork
 ===========

-The organisation's repo can be found on `github, PR Big Data`_.
+The organisation's repo can be found at `https://github.com/prBigData <https://github.com/prBigData>`_.

-.. _github, PR Big Data: https://github.com/prBigData

 There, you can find the sources of the different parts of the project, more specifically :